Cray-HPE/docs-csm/operations/configuration_management/Differences_Between_the_V2_and_V3_CFS_APIs.md

   execution to remain up for a limited time so that users can `exec` into the [Ansible Execution Environment (AEE)](Ansible_Execution_Environments.md) container and debug the problem.
 See [Troubleshoot CFS Issues](Troubleshoot_CFS_Issues.md) for more information.
-* The CFS v3 supports new debugging playbooks which are included by default.
+* CFS v3 supports new debugging playbooks which are included by default.
   This can be accessed by specifying `debug_fail`, `debug_facts` or `debug_noop` as the configuration for a session if a configuration has not already been created with that name.
   See [Troubleshoot CFS Issues](Troubleshoot_CFS_Issues.md) for more information.